 Finally, offer additional incentives, such as increased commission, or a pay bonus to reps who meet and surpass their targets.

 Track your progress

 Lead management software helps sales teams monitor their progress and develop smarter strategies.

 Look for a program that lets you track key metrics at every step of the sales process, from the first sign of interest to the final sale.

 It’s easy to get caught up in the day-to-day operations of selling, but the right tools can show you how resources are being used on a larger scale.
 This shows you where to make adjustments for greater selling potential.

 One of the smartest things you can do when it comes to setting sale goals is to be flexible with them.

-Circumstances change, and this can cause even the best-laid plans to veer off-course.
-Whether it’s a single event (such as losing a major client) or part of a larger trend (like general market disinterest), you need to be ready to revisit and adjust your numbers on a regular basis.
+Circumstances change, which causes even the best-laid plans to veer off-course.
+Whether it’s a single event (such as lack of payment or a lost client) or part of a larger trend (like general market disinterest), you need to be ready to adjust your numbers on a regular basis.

-As business waxes and wanes, it will become easier to adjust your goals to fit your current situation.
-Let your reps know that you’re not arbitrarily moving the goalposts around on them.
+As business waxes and wanes, it becomes easier to adjust your goals to fit your current situation.
+Let your sales department know that you’re not moving the goalposts around on them.
 Instead, you’re simply anchoring their expectations based on real-world factors.